 - Add/remove tags

 Actions can be used to adjust the properties of elements, including their position.
-Therefore, it is possible to create multiple versions of a room by using buttons that adjust the position of the room elements.
+Therefore, it is possible to create multiple versions of a room within one room by using buttons that adjust the position of the elements.

-For complex rooms, it would be very tedious to manually create buttons that update the X, Y, width, and height of each element.
+For complex rooms, it would be very tedious to manually create buttons that update the X, Y, width, and height of each element using individual steps.

-The Snapshot Layout feature allows you to select elements and automatically creates a button that positions them in their current position.
-If you move the elements later, you can use the button you created to return the elements to their original position.
+The Snapshot Layout feature allows you to select elements and automatically create a button that positions them in their current position.
+If you move the elements later, you can use the button you created to return those elements to their original position.